jerrinbright/LANE-DETECTION/README.md

 # Lane-detection USING Hough lines

-Autonomous lane detection for self-driving cars using Hough lines, Masking, Canny filters, and Gaussian filters<br>
-Primary libraries used in this project are OpenCv, NumPy, and matplotlib. <br>
+Autonomous lane detection for self-driving cars using Hough lines, Masking, Canny filters, and Gaussian filters.
+Primary libraries used in this project are OpenCv, NumPy, and matplotlib.
 This technology has a lot of real-life applications including self-driving cars to detect lanes accurately and traverse accordingly in real time.<br>

 The steps involved in this project are listed below:
 <ul>